 PS.
 And if you’re wondering what got me started writing this guide on Edinburgh, it’s my friend Abby.
 She freelances as a ghost writer for clients who find her through this blog and through Upwork sometimes.
 One of her new clients contracted for a rush guide on Edinburgh.
 And since she’s only been here once, Abby asked me for inputs, seeing as I have family in Edinburgh and visit every few months.
 She wanted tips on Edinburgh from a local’s perspective on what can be done in a few days, like the ones I gave her about Northern Ireland.
 Not just some random internet researched guide.
 So I gave tips and she put them together.

 And then the client from Italy decided to run off without paying for the guide.
 That happens too!
 So we’ll put it to good use and let you read about the things to do in Edinburgh here for free. 😉 Ha!
 Aren’t you glad the client ran off?

 Perched atop volcanic rock, the Edinburgh fortress forms a magnificent portrait against the city’s skyline and is one of Edinburgh’s main points of interest.
-Built over 900 years ago, the Castle survived many sieges while being home to noble and majestic kings and queens.
+Built over 900 years ago, Edinburgh is one of the castles in Scotland that survived many sieges while being home to noble and majestic kings and queens.
 The Castle now houses the Scottish National War Memorial, the Prisons of War, the Regimental Museums, and the Scottish National War Memorial.

 It is also home to the oldest crown jewels in the British Isles, and the Stone of Destiny in the Royal Palace near Crown Square.
 This stone has been used in the coronation of monarchs since 1296, and will only leave Scotland for the next coronation in Westminster Abbey.
 By the way, click on this link by my friend Michelle if you’re looking for a 7 day Scotland itinerary.